Skip to content

 How Long Does Alcohol Stay in Your Saliva?

 Alcohol is rapidly absorbed into the bloodstream from the mouth and throat and can be detected in saliva within minutes of consumption.
 Saliva tests are designed to detect the presence of alcohol in saliva by detecting its metabolites.
-On average, alcohol can be seen in saliva for up to 12-24 hours after the last drink.
+Alcohol can be seen in saliva for up to 12-24 hours after the last drink.

 Furthermore, standard alcohol tests, such as breathalyzer tests, can detect the presence of alcohol in the breath for up to 1 day or 24 hours after the previous drink.
 However, some advanced alcohol tests can detect the presence of alcohol in the hair for up to 90 days following the last alcohol use.